GregoryWeiss-appdev/ajaxify-scaffolds/README.md

 ## Objective

 Let's practice our Rails Ajax skills in a simple, isolated setting: let's generate 4 scaffolds and ajaxify them.
-Test

 The starting point of this project is a vanilla app in which I generated our familiar movies, directors, actors, and characters as scaffolds; added sample data; and that's about it.